CazYokoyama/Open-Glider-Network-Groundstation/README.md

 * Power consumption around 20 mA in sleep mode - 120mA on normal mode ;
 * Auto wakeup on RX packages ;
 * Wakeup Timer
-* No additional computer necessary - only wireless ;
+* No additional computer necessary - only Wifi ;
 * Ideal for solar and battery supply
 * low cost hardware

 ## Planed Features
-* Protocol hopping - aprs messages are sent every 5 seconds - there should be enough time to decode a second protocol
+* Protocol hopping - aprs messages are sent every 5 seconds
+	- there should be enough time to decode a second protocol
+* ADS-B decoder
+	- we still need some hardware
 * Send APRS messages over LoraWan

+## Known bugs / Missing features
+* SNR calculation not correct
+* No RAM and CPU data in APRS status messages
+* no GPS signal quality data in APRS messages
+* no  turn rate in APRS messages (always zero)
+* and a lot more...

 ## Installation